 The procedure for developing local regulations:

-Local acts of an educational institution
+Local acts of educational institutions

 (extracts)

-2. Technology of drafting regulations
+2. Technology for drafting regulations

-3. Technology for compiling job descriptions
+3. Technology for drawing up job descriptions

 6. Appendix 3.
 Approximate position about the council of the educational institution